kontorol/kontorol-ng/README.md

-# KalturaNg
+# kontorolNg

-The Kaltura NG project is a monorepo providing Kaltura Angular libraries for developing Angular projects:
+The kontorol NG project is a monorepo providing kontorol Angular libraries for developing Angular projects:
 * Unified theme
 * Shared components build on top of [PrimeNG](https://www.primefaces.org/primeng/#/)
 * Shared classes and utilities such as Logger, parsers, uploader etc.